 The best thing about having Ontario’s Brock University offer a quality wine-making program is that we get all their grads wanting to relocate to BC.
-Stef joined our winery team for the 2016 Harvest and has been putting her BSc Honours in Viticulture and Oenology to practical application as Cellar Assistant ever since.
+Stef joined our winery team for the 2016 Harvest and has been putting her BSc Honours in Viticulture and Oenology to practical application ever since.

 In addition to 2 harvests in Ontario, Stef did a harvest in New Zealand’s Marlborough before coming back to BC for good.
 She loves the whole cycle of winemaking, although not the biggest fan of our vibrating sorting table at harvest (grab the Gravol!).

 When not working with the barrels, you can find Stef doing Okanagan classics like paddle-boarding or hitting the Penticton farmer’s market.

 Like many adventurous Quebecois youth, Jean-Philippe came out to the Okanagan Valley on a quest to the West to pick cherries.
 However, that was almost a decade ago and he just never left.
 Fortunately for us, he found the love of vineyards and has been working the vines for over 5 years before joining us this year to oversee our Naramata vineyards.